-- 1.31 It is a statutory requirement and best practice that the Local Plan is subject to on-going technical assessments during its preparation to ensure that it is addressing the specific issues of sustainability, impact on international sites of nature conservation importance, economic viability, health, equality and impact on rural areas.
-Therefore, the following assessments of the Local Plan have been prepared and are available as part of this public consultation. - Sustainability Appraisal (SA) - > Habitat Regulations Assessment (HRA) Screening Report - ➤ Health Impact Assessment (HIA) best practice - > Equalities Impact Assessment best practice - Rural Proofing Assessment - Viability Assessment - 1.32 The results of the previous technical assessments have been used to update and enhance the Local Plan during its preparation.
+- 1.41 It is a statutory requirement and best practice that the Local Plan is subject to on-going technical assessments during its preparation to ensure that it is addressing the specific issues of sustainability, impact on international sites of nature conservation importance, economic viability, health, equality and impact on rural areas.
+Therefore, the following assessments of the Local Plan have been prepared and are available as part of this public consultation. - Sustainability Appraisal (SA) - ➤ Habitat Regulations Assessment (HRA) Screening Report - ➤ Health Impact Assessment (HIA) best practice - > Equalities Impact Assessment best practice - Rural Proofing Assessment - Viability Assessment - 1.42 The results of the previous technical assessments have been used to update and enhance the Local Plan during its preparation.
 The consultants preparing the Sustainability Appraisal report have been working with the Council officers during the preparation of the Local Plan.
-These assessments have been undertaken throughout the preparation of the Local Plan and the recommendations of these assessments have been used to inform this Revised Preferred Option version.
-The results from the 2015 technical assessments will be fed into the next version of the Local Plan, which will be the Publication version.
+These assessments have been undertaken throughout the preparation of the Local Plan and the results and recommendations of the 2015 technical assessments have been used to inform this Publication version.
+This Publication version will also be subject to technical assessments.